nobrainr/morphism/README.md

 import Morphism from 'morphism';
 ```

-If you're using [browserify](http://browserify.org/), the `morphism` npm module
-also works from the browser.

 ### What is Morphism? 🤔

+> In many fields of mathematics, **morphism** refers to a structure-preserving map from one mathematical structure to another.

 Morphism maps any Javascript Object into another.
 It works by transforming an input object of one type into an output object of a different type.
-What makes Morphism interesting is that it provides some interesting conventions to take the dirty work out of figuring out how to map an Object A to an Object|Type B. As long as type B follows Morphism's established convention, almost zero configuration is needed to map two types.
+What makes Morphism interesting is that it provides some interesting conventions to take the dirty work out of figuring out how to map an Object A to an Object|Type B. But you'll still have the control over the way how your business logic is applied during those transformations.

+### How do I use Morphism? 🍔

+Morphism is a curried function
+Morphism will map null values.
+Morphism will fallback to constructor property value when source is undefined.

 Morphism uses a configuration object schema to go through the collection of graph objects you have to process.
 Then it extracts and computes the value from the specified path(s).
 Finally, it sets this value to the destination property from the schema.

 ### Why use Morphism?

 Mapping code is boring and it can occur in many places in an application, but mostly in the boundaries between layers, such as between the UI/Domain layers, or Service/Domain layers.
 Concerns of one layer often conflict with concerns in another, so object-object mapping leads to segregated models, where concerns for each layer can affect only types in that layer.

-### How do I use Morphism? 🍔
-Morphism is a curried function
-Morphism will map null values.
-Morphism will fallback to constructor property value when source is undefined.
+When you're consuming an API, it's always dangerous to have `new Object()` statements spread all over the place.
+Morphism helps you transform on-the-fly  your JSON responses into your Domain Model Objects.
+It can also act as Factory by providing a local registry to store a mapping along with a Class Type.

 ## Object Literals
 ### Flattening